grab/grabplatform-sdk-android/README.md

 ## Installation GrabID Partner SDK

 Add dependency in your `build.gradle` file as `implementation 'com.grab.grabidpartnersdk:GrabIdPartnerSDK:x.x.x'`.

+For versions 2.0.9+, GrabID Partner SDK is available in MavenCentral repository.
-GrabID Partner SDK is available in JCenter repository.
+For versions 1.1 - 2.0.6, GrabID Partner SDK is available in JCenter repository.

+Note: versions 2.0.6 and 2.0.9 are the same code, just published to different artifact repositories.

 ## Getting Started